 I know he loved me.
 He actually hitch hiked across North Carolina to be with me at a church camp once.
 He gave his time and affection to me in so many ways.
 I couldn’t help but fall in love with him.

 I earned my three year RN diploma near my family home while he finished his last year of college for his Bachelor of Arts in Raleigh, NC.
 During the year he was finishing school we decided to wait to marry until after he had graduated the next year.
 I was independent for a year while working at the hospital where I trained and rented a duplex.

 Our marriage began

 We married the July after his May graduation and moved to New Orleans where he wanted to earn his Master’s of Divinity.
-I remember feeling anxious partly because I didn’t know anyone except him there and I was leaving my family so far behind and starting a new life.
-But I was excited about our future.
+I remember being excited about our future and anxious because I didn’t know anyone except him there and I was leaving my family so far behind and starting a new life.

-Being a student he had his hands full with studying, and later research as he progressed from the master’s degree studies to the doctoral program.
+Being a student his time was full of classes, studying, and later research as he progressed from the master’s degree studies to the doctoral program.
 I was our main source of income.
 But he worked part time jobs while he studied.
 While living in New Orleans we enjoyed many fun events and made some wonderful friends.

 I descended into deeper levels of stress, self recriminations, poor self image, and lowered confidence.
 I became more clingy, like I had never been before.